perrywarner/Live-Chat-App-Personal-Project/notes/postgres-local.md

         2. Else: add the line `DATABASE_URL="postgresql://USER:PASSWORD@HOST:PORT/DATABASE"`.
 The stuff in caps are placeholders, you'll need to [check this doc](https://www.prisma.io/docs/concepts/database-connectors/postgresql#base-url-and-path) to figure out how to set them up.
 8. **Initialize Prisma**
     1. `yarn prisma migrate dev --name init`

-## Misc

-Where I left off 8/10

-where I'm at with this Prisma & Postgres stuff @ 2:30pm:

-1. try to get "yarn prisma migrate dev --name init" to work with my .env -- **ALSO** added step #5 to doc since its mentioned in Step 3 of https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04
-   -- determine: do I even need step #5?
-If it turns out to be redundant, need to remove this from doc

-2. once "yarn prisma ... init" command works, need to rework doc step #7.3.1 to mostly match .env
-3. after finish #7.3.1, then continue setup process & doc from step #8.1